Hedgehawk11/burn-my-money/README.md

 ### Vercel

-Vercel runs this app as a serverless function.
-Deploy the repo as-is; the `api/index.js` handler and `vercel.json` rewrites are already configured.
+Vercel runs this app .
+Deploy the repo as-is.

 1. In Vercel project settings, set every variable from "Required Environment Variables" below.
 2. In MongoDB Atlas, allow connections from anywhere (`0.0.0.0/0`) because Vercel functions use dynamic IPs.
-3. Deploy, then confirm `https://YOUR_DOMAIN/health` returns `{"ok":true}`.
+3. Deploy, then confirm `https://YOUR_DOMAIN/health` returns `{"ok":true}`, or just go to website

 ### Required Environment Variables